BestTimesToVisit.com Logo

 Getting Around Chiang Rai, Thailand

-These red pickup trucks with covered benches are Chiang Rai's most common and affordable public transport.
-They operate on fixed routes, picking up and dropping off passengers anywhere along the way, making them perfect for exploring within the city and to nearby attractions.
+These are Chiang Rai's most common and iconic form of public transport.
+They operate on fixed routes, picking up and dropping off passengers along the way, much like a shared taxi.

 Motorbike Taxis